-Cyber attacks are actually becoming more common, doubling in 2017 alone.
+Cyber attacks are actually becoming more and more prevalent, doubling in 2017 alone.
 The Online Trust Alliance (OTA) named 2017 “the worst year ever in data breaches and cyber-incidents around the world.”
 If it’s any consolation, everyone is at risk: companies like Uber, Deloitte, Equifax, Apple, and Ebay are only some of the entities that faced data breaches via hacking in 2017.

-At any moment, malevolent marauders could be trying to access your website or server’s data and have their way with your code and personal information.
-We’re not saying this to scare you—we swear!
+At any moment, malevolent marauders could be trying to access your website or server’s data.
+We’re not saying this to scare you—we swear.
 The truth is, many security breaches can be avoided if simple security steps are taken, like keeping software up-to-date and using strong passwords.
-That’s why we have put together a website security audit checklist.
+That’s why we have put together a website security checklist.

-Follow these easy steps to keep your website safe from many unsavoury characters.
+Follow these steps to keep your website safe from many unsavoury characters.

 1. Keep your software, applications, and plugins up-to-date.